en

 Ready for a crazy night?
 Image via Orca Nagoya

-Orca Nagoya is located in the 11th and 12th floor building next to the Don Quijote 24 hours store.
+Orca Nagoya is located on the 11th and 12th floor of the building next to the Don Quijote 24-hour store.

 Orca Nagoya (オルカ ナゴヤ)